belkarto/nvim/README.md

     ./install.sh
     ```

-4. Open Neovim and run `:PlugInstall` to install the plugins.
+4. Open Packer.lua and run `:so` then `:PackerSync` to install the plugins.

 5. Restart Neovim to apply the new configuration.